 5. Remember HOS Rules

 As days get longer, drivers might be tempted to push their hours of service (HOS).
-The OneView electronic logbook solution, ELD Chrome and Cab-Mate devices, helps ensure drivers maintain HOS compliance.
+The OneView electronic logbook solution (ELD series) and Cab-Mate devices help ensure drivers reliably maintain HOS compliance.
 OneView even sends notifications to the dispatcher when drivers are approaching their driving limit.